 Effect of Orbit Corrections

 One important aspect when operating a beamline, is understanding the effects of variations in the electron beam orbit in the region where the insertion device is located.
 Changes in the transverse position and angles can propagate through the beamline up to the sample plane where the final image is collected.
 While pairs of primary BPMs are typically used to keep control of the orbit locally, it is quite common to witness cases of mis-alignments of the beam with respect to the ID, or corrector drifts.
 Sometimes offsets at these BPMs are deliberately applied in order to align the beam with respect to the ID, albeit some residual relative shift or angle may be present.
 All these effects can eventually degrade the properties of the transmitted radiation, either moving the position of the beam-spot at the sample plane or reducing its intensity or both.
 The code we have developed is suited to reproduce these effects of orbit change in the machine.
-As an example we take the case for Diamond beamline I13, coherence branch [].
-The schematic of the beamline is reported in Fig. 3, showing the elements used in the SRW simulation and the naming convention for the parameters describing the final portion of the system, which have been used to run a multi-objective optimisation as described in paragraph 5.
-The source for this beamline is modelled as an ideal 2m long undulator, with a period of 25mm and K=1.87.
-The relevant elements of the beamline are a compound refractive lens (CRL) located at 21.55m from the source, a four crystal horizontal monochromator (209m), a Kirckpatrick-Baez system (at about 220.4m) and the sample location (at 228m).
-For the studies shown in this paper we considered a photon energy tuned to the 7th harmonic (11.209 keV).
+As an example we take the case for Diamond beamline I13, coherence branch [].For the studies we considered a photon energy tuned to the 7th harmonic (11.209 keV).
 Before delving into the study of the beamline, we took some steps to characterize few key elements of the system.
 As a first check we verified the effect of the Si111 crystal quad-monochromator (QCM) in I13-coherence, as a function of energy changes: if the monochromator is tuned to transport a given energy, then the beam is fully transmitted only within a narrow band.
 The reflectivity curve for a single Si111 crystal is calculated for an energy scan, and is compared to an angular scan to illustrate the equivalence of the selecting power given by such system.
 The tilt is generated by means of the CRL, by shifting the beam sideway as described in detail in par.
 2.1.2.